LukeChannings/Vibe/modules/UI/Widget/TreeList/README.md

 The options are specified using a object notation, the possible properties are documented below.

+###options.isRootListener###

+Set to true or false, indicates that the click/double click event handler will be bound to the root element and the same handlers will be used for all children.
+(As opposed to specifying a handler for each child.)

+###options.isRootNode###

+Set to true or false, indicates that the UITreeListWidget instance is the root instance and will have child instances.
+This sets the UITreeListWidget class on the node so that all children will conform to a standard style.
+Specify setAttributes({customClass : 'className'}) for a custom stylesheet.

 ###option.appendTo###

 If appendTo is specified and is an HTMLElement then the TreeList will be appended to that element.
 By default